 Genealogy begins as an interest, becomes a hobby, sometimes continues as a vocation, takes over as an obsession, and finally becomes an incurable disease.
 I have seen this in my own life and now in the lives of my children and grandchildren.

-She told us about our fifth great grandfather Thomas who, when he was 14 years old, snuck away from his chores on the family farm to hide under a bridge and watch a battle during the Revolutionary War.
+She told us about our fifth great-grandfather John who, when he was 14 years old, snuck away from his chores on the family farm to hide under a bridge and watch a battle during the Revolutionary War.
 Only as the shots rang out did he realize he had placed himself in grave danger.

 She told stories of our third great-grandmother, Mabel Ann Morse, who was known for her quick wit and sense of humor.

 She represented her city at the Women’s Suffrage Convention in Chicago.
 One irate gentleman declared that women had no business in public affairs and should be home sewing buttons on shirts and darning socks.
 To everyone’s delight and his chagrin, my grandmother arose with dignity and informed him that he would be pleased to know the buttons were all on and the socks were all darned before she left home, and she wanted the right to vote.
 She changed the world for her posterity.
 I wanted to do the same.

 My grandmother Zola told us about the struggles of getting married during the Great Depression.
 How She and Grandpa were so poor, she would spread lard on white bread to make a sandwich for her new husband to take to work because that was all they had.
 Most people had gardens and had canned food for the winter.
 Since they were newlyweds, they did not have any canned food stored.
 When she got pregnant, her husband told her to, “Plant her feet at her parents’ table once a day” so she would get enough nourishment to have a healthy baby.